shuxiangru/AC209A_Alzheimers/Variable Selections and Significance of Predictors.md

 ## Rank-Rank plot

-Rank vs rank of predictors generated from different selection procedures
+Rank of predictors generated from different selection procedures: